npm-simplified/simplified/docs/user-meta.md

 #### Parameters:
 -- (int) `ID`

 Required.
-The id of the user to remove the metadata from.
+The id of the user whom to remove the metadata from.

 -- (string) `name`

 Optional.
-If set, will remove user's metadata of the given name.
-Otherwise will remove all of user's metadata.
+The name of the metadata to remove at.
+If omitted, will remove all of the user's metadata.

 -- (any) `value`

 Optional.
-If set, will remove only user's metadata with a match value.
-Omitting this parameter will remove user's metadata of the given name.
+The value of the metadata to remove at.
+If set, will only remove metadata with a match value.
+Omitting this parameter will remove all metadata matching the given metadata name.
 #### @returns:
 Returns true on success or error on failure.